 Miranda was a petite young thing, an ethereal honey blonde, from one of Canada’s best-known realtors.
-I had chosen the company based on its on-air advertisements and bus-bench signs.
+I’d chosen the company based on its on-air advertisements and bus-bench signs.
 Poor Miranda, though, still had a lot to learn about the business.
 Her biggest problem was that she was too honest.

 Newlyweds, older couples, single people, it didn’t matter.
 They’d show up at the front door, we’d invite them in and then Miranda would begin to point out all the flaws in the house.
 The roof leaked.
 There was no basement.
 The cupboard doors were falling off their hinges.
 None of the bathroom faucets was lined up perpendicular.
 Every tap dripped.